best co2 laser cutter

 Meg Reichenbach

-I'm a writer and CNC hobbyist who enjoys tinkering with laser engravers as well as 3D printers in creative pursuits.
+Meg is a writer for both CNCSourced and 3DSourced, and a laser cutter and 3D printer hobbyist who enjoys tinkering in creative pursuits.
 I own my own lasers, including my beloved Glowforge and more recently the Two Trees TS3 enclosed laser, and I'm interested in applications that highlight useabiity and interactions most of all - even over the DIY parts!

 Learn More About CNCSourced